KQM-git/TCL/characters/pyro/xinyan.md

 {% tab title="C1" %}
 ## Fatal Acceleration

 Upon scoring a CRIT hit, increases ATK SPD of Xinyan's Normal and Charged Attacks by 12% for 5s.
-Can only occur once every 5s.
+Can only occur once every 5s. (can trigger vs shielded enemies)
 {% endtab %}

 {% tab title="C2" %}